(A) What records are included in a background check?

 (E) What if an individual previously resided in a state other than Ohio?

-(1) ODJFS will contact any states in which the individual resided in the previous five years to request the information required in paragraph (A) to this rule.
+(1) ODJFS will contact any states in which the individual resided in the previous five years to request the information required in paragraph (A) of this rule.

-(2) Any information received from other states will be reviewed and considered by ODJFS as part of the background check review pursuant to paragraph (F) of this rule.
+(2) Any information received from other states will be reviewed and considered by ODJFS as part of the background check review pursuant to paragraph (G) of this rule.

 (2) Being registered or required to be registered on the national or state sex offender registry or repository.

-(3) The individual is identified in SACWIS as the perpetrator for a substantiated finding of child abuse or neglect in the previous ten years from the date on the JFS 01175 or the individual has had a child removed from their home in the previous ten years pursuant to section 2151.353 of the Revised Code due to a court determination of abuse or neglect caused by that specific individual.
+(3) The individual is identified in SACWIS as the perpetrator for a substantiated finding of child abuse or neglect in the previous ten years from the date the request for background check was submitted or the individual has had a child removed from their home in the previous ten years pursuant to section 2151.353 of the Revised Code due to a court determination of abuse or neglect caused by that specific person.

-(1) The approved child day camp will receive the JFS 01176 "Program Notification of Background Check Review for Child Care" (10/2017) from ODJFS and shall keep it on file.
+(2) The center will receive the JFS 01176 "Program Notification of Background Check Review for Child Care (rev. 9/2019) from ODJFS and shall keep it on file, if not available in the OPR.

-(a) For those individuals not eligible for employment, the approved child day camp shall not hire the individual or shall terminate them from employment immediately upon receipt of the JFS 01176.
+(a) For those individuals not eligible for employment, the center shall not hire the individual or shall terminate them from employment immediately upon receipt of the JFS 01176.

-(2) The individual will receive the JFS 01177 "Individual Notification of Background Check Review for Child Care" (10/2017) from ODJFS.
+(3) The individual will receive the JFS 01177 "Individual Notification of Background Check Review for Child Care" (rev. 9/2019) from ODJFS.

 (a) If the individual believes the information received is not accurate, the individual may directly contact the agency that contributed the questioned information.

-If an individual requests a review of a background check decision pursuant to paragraph (G)(2)(b) of this rule:
+If an individual requests a review of a background check decision pursuant to paragraph (H)(3)(b) of this rule:

 (1) The program shall not allow the individual to be on-site at the program during the review by ODJFS.

-(1) Only the JFS 01175 is required if the individual meets all of the following:
+(1) Only the request for a background check for child care in the OPR is required if the individual meets all of the following:

 (a) The individual has a current background check determination by ODJFS completed in the previous five years pursuant to this rule.

-(b) The individual has been employed by an approved child day camp, child care center, type A home, type B home, a preschool or school-age program approved to provide publicly funded child care or certified as an in-home aide in the previous one hundred eighty consecutive days.
+(b) The individual has been employed by a licensed child care center, licensed type A home, licensed type B home, approved day camp, a preschool or school-age program approved to provide publicly funded child care or certified as an in-home aide or was a resident of a licensed type A home or licensed type B home in the previous one hundred eighty consecutive days.

-(2) Upon receipt of the updated JFS 01175, ODJFS will send the JFS 01176 based on the existing background check determination on file to the new employer.
+(2) Upon receipt of the request, ODJFS will provide the JFS 01176 based on the existing background check determination to the new employer.